BioContainers/edu/docs/what_is_biocontainers.rst

 Reporting a problem with a container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the user find a problem with a container an issue should be open in
+If the user finds a problem with a container an issue should be opened in
 the `container repository <https://github.com/BioContainers/containers/issues>`__, the user should use the **broken tag** (`see tags <https://github.com/BioContainers/containers/labels>`_).
 Developers of the project will pick-up the issue and deploy a new version of the container.
-A message will be delivery when the containers has been fixed.
+A message will be delivered when the container has been fixed.

-BioContainers containers build architecture
+BioContainers build architecture
 -------------------------------------------

 BioContainers build the docker containers from two different sources the `Dockerfile <http://github.com/BioContainers/containers/>`__ or `Conda recipes <https://github.com/bioconda/bioconda-recipes/>`__ .
-The BioContainers team first try to create a Conda recipe (if is possible).
-If not possible then a Dockerfile is created.
-The system automatically build the container after the ``pull request`` is merge into Conda github or BioContainer github repos.
+The BioContainers team first try to create a Conda recipe (if it is possible).
+If not possible, then a Dockerfile is created.
+The system automatically builds the container after the ``pull request`` is merged into Conda github or BioContainer github repos.

 .. image:: images/arch-build.png
    :alt: BioContainers Architecture.